CarlosYinn/printed-traces/docs/map/overview.md

 ## Historical Events on the Map

-The map includes ten anchored events that serve as navigational waypoints through the period.
+The map includes nine anchored events that serve as navigational waypoints through the period.

 | Event | Date | Location |
 |---|---|---|